- Location: Located in the city of Prague in Czech Republic.

 - Significance: A historical stone bridge known for its Gothic architecture.
 A number of artists, musicians and souvenir vendors standing on both sides of the bridge are another attraction of this bridge.

 - Best time to Visit: Though it can be visited throughout the year, however, spring is probably the best.

-- How to Reach: Those who are coming down by air, need to land at Ruzyne International Airport, located 20 km northwest of the city centre of Prague.
+- How to Reach: Those who are coming down by air, need to land at Ruzyne International Airport, located 20 km northwest of the city center of Prague.
 Take a car to reach Charles Bridge.
 You can also reach Prague by bus from several parts of the country.
-Cedaz buses are also quite popular.
+Cedar buses are also quite popular.

 - Nearest Airport: Ruzyne International Airport (PRG).

 As you walk across the bridge, you literally walk through the reign of Charles.
 The stone Gothic architecture and the use of innovative techniques to strengthen the construction, along with a range of historical events associated with the amazing bridge would certainly take you back to hundreds of years.
 To add with these, the various activities that one can experience on and around the bridge during the day time now, as well as the confluence of a number of artists, musicians and souvenir vendors as they stand on both sides of the bridge make it quite unique.
 As you stroll along the bridge, looking down the dreamy Vltava River or experience the most romantic sunset that you have ever seen in your lifetime, a visit to the Charles Bridge is surely going to be something that you will cherish for the rest of your life.